- At the domain level

 selector._domainkey

 .
-Your domain will be automatically appended in most cases.v=DMARC1
+Your domain will be automatically appended in most cases. - In the Value/Answer/Destination field, create your DMARC record.
+It typically looks like this:

 specifies the DMARC versionp=none